modernpoacher/sprockets/README.md

 *Sprockets* are input groups for *React*.

-*Sprockets* are compatible with the [GOV.UK Design System](https://design-system.service.gov.uk/) but also encourage composition and inheritance.
+*Sprockets* are consistent with the [GOV.UK Design System](https://design-system.service.gov.uk/) but also encourage composition and inheritance.

 ## See also